MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 **Display Name** (optional): As mentioned earlier, your measure will also be added as an attribute or be saved a new entity.
 In both cases, the measure will carry the name you define under the **Display Name** field in this panel.
 **Starting Entity** (mandatory): Here you should choose the entity on the basis of which you wish to construct your measure.
 If you wish to include in your measure fields from multiple entities, choose at this point any of these entities.

-**Panel you can expect to see upon selecting the *Profile Measure* and *Profile Attribute* options**:
+**Panel you can expect to see upon selecting the *Profile Measure* option:

 // 4

 This panel is the same panel we explored under the previous options except for one difference: **The Customer Profile entity will automatically be selected as your starting entitiy**.
 Morvoer, this default selection can't be changed.

+**Panel you can expect to see upon selecting the *Profile Measure* option: *Profile Attribute* option**:

+// 5

 ### Step3: Choosing Related Entities
 Once completing step one, you can expect to see the following screen:

-// 5
+// 6

 Within this screen we will complete steps 3-5 in the Measure definition process.

 First you should decide whether additional entities are needed as part of your measure definition.
-One example might be creating an expression that will be based on attributes from two or more different entities (we will explore that use case in step 4).
+One use case might be creating an expression that will be based on attributes from two or more different entities (we will explore that use case in step 4).
+Another use case, specifically for **Profile Measure** and **Business Measure** is creating an entity for your measure that is composed of multiple entities (we will explore that use case in step 5).

 In order to choose additional entities, simply click the **Add new entity** button and pick the entitites of your interest:

-// 6
+// 7

 **Note**: You can only select entities which have relationships to your base entity.
 If you havn't define relationships yet, make sure to read the **Relationships** section.

 ### Step4: Calculating a Variable
 Ths step is accessable via the **Add new variable** button:

-// 7
+// 8

 Upon clicking it, you should reach the **Variable Definition Panel**:

-// 8
+// 9

 Let's explore the steps you should complete in this panel:
-1. Giving you variable a name: You can give your variable a recognizable name
+1. Giving your variable a name: You can give your variable a recognizable name
-2. Clicking the Expression area:
+2. Clicking the Expression are

-// 9

 3. Choosing a field from the fields shown to the right:
+4. Typing an expression in the expression area while choosing more fields (**Note**: At this point we only support arithmethic expressions)
+5. Clicking **Done**.

+In the example shown below, we have defined a calculation for the relative contribution of a single Purchase to the Customer Lifetime Value (CLTV):

 // 10

-4. Typing an expression in the expression area while choosing more fields (**Note**: At this point we only support arithmathic expressions)
+### Step5: Defining your Measure Entity/Attribute
+In this final step we will decide how to aggragate our chosen entities and calculations into a measure entity/attribute which we can start using in Homepage, Segments, as well as other screens.

+**Step1:** Defining first dimension
+Those are the selections you should fill (exploring left to right the definitions shown below):

 // 11

-5. Clicking **Done**.

-### Step5: Summarizing
-In this final step we will decide how to aggragate our measure.

-**Step1:** Click **Add new dimension**: That will open the *Summarize* type of aggragate.  ...
-If you do wish to have that aggragate, those are the selections you should fill:
-**Summarize**
-**Entity**
+**Entity/Variable**:
 **Field**
+**Bucket**
 **As**
 **Display Name**

-**Step2 (optional):**: Add more **summarize** dimensions by clicking **Add new measure**
+**Step2 (optional):**: Adding more dimensions by clicking **Add new dimension** button:

-**Step 3**: Click **Add new Dimension**: That will open the *Group by* type of aggragate.  ....
-If you do wish to have this aggragate, those are the selections you should fill:
-**Group by**
+// 12

+**Step 3 (optional)**: Adding measures
+First, click the **New Measure** button:

+// 14

+Then, make those selections (exploring left to right the definitions shown below):

+// 15

+**Function**
+**Entity/Variable**:
 **Field**
-**Bucket**
 **As**
 **Display Name**

 ### Viewing and Editing your Measures

+// 16

+// 17

 ### Next Step